 Chinese surnames or last names are pinyin translations of China’s most famous and common family names.
-In this post, we have provided 100 commonly used Chinese surnames and their meaning.
+These surnames have a rich history that dates back thousands of years and often reflect China’s social and political landscape.
+In this post, we bring you the commonly used Chinese surnames and tell you their meanings.
 While some of these names have a toponymic origin, others have their roots in clan, occupational, or dynasty names.
 Read on.

 List Of Common Chinese Surnames Or Family Names